EasyOfficePhone/connectwise-sdk/README.md

 ## Current progress and TODOs

-Currently only the member find, and contact find are working.
+Currently only the `Member.where` method, and the low level `Connection.call` method are working.

 1. Complete Contact class
 2. Company class